 SEMRush

-Key elements of a digital marketing strategy include content marketing, SEO, paid and organic marketing and access to web data analytics.
+Key elements of a digital marketing strategy include content marketing, SEO, paid and organic search and access to web data analytics.
 SEMrush is a digital marketing platform that provides businesses with the tools they need to manage the various elements of their online marketing strategy.
 In addition to finding keywords that can help them to reach their target audience through organic and paid search, businesses can learn more about their competitors best performing keywords and backlinks.
 They can also identify relevant trending topics around which to create engaging content.

 Website analytics data provided by SEMrush highlights issues that can impact performance, such as broken links or slow loading pages.
 Analysing traffic on their own site and those of other businesses enables an SME to more effectively direct their limited resources to get the best ROI.
 Metrics that can be analysed include visitor numbers and behaviour, most visited pages and traffic sources.
 Analytics reports can inform more effective data driven decision making, which can help a business achieve their goals.
 Alternatives to SEMRush include ahrefs and Google Search Console.